Brian-E-Nguyen/Brian-E-Nguyen/README.md

 fellow instructors.
 Lastly, I strive to create a positive and conducive learning environment for all.

+I have trained over 1,000 students in video game and web development utilizing various programming languages such as HTML, CSS, JavaScript, Lua, and C# Unity

 ### Education

 📚 I am a recent graduate from California State University, Long Beach with a